lijumjose/VIPMP/src/pages/docs/customer_account/get_customer_list.md

 This API supports:

-- Filtering by reseller ID (mandatory), customer ID, name with wildcard support, status, and created date range.
+- Filtering by reseller ID (mandatory), customer ID, company name with wildcard support, status, and created date range.
 - Sorting by customer name or creation date.
 - Pagination with up to 50 results per request.